Table of Contents

 Once there was a boy named Ritesh who often spoke rudely to others.
 Even when someone helped him, he rarely said “thank you.”
 Because of his harsh words, many people felt hurt and avoided talking to him.

-Ritesh learned that the way we speak shows our character.
+Slowly, he changed his habit and started using kind, polite words with everyone.
+He learned that the way we speak shows our character.

 Moral: Speaking politely brings respect and friendship.